alexanderjamesking/spy/README.md

 To implement a Spy you need a way to record calls to the function, this library does this using an [atom](https://clojuredocs.org/clojure.core/atom) and attaching the calls to the function, and responses from the function to the function itself using [metadata](https://clojure.org/reference/metadata).

-To implement a Fake you just need to implement a function that has the same contract as the one you're replacing, the best person to do this is you, so this library doesn't deal with fakes.
+To implement a Fake / Mock / Test Double you just need to implement a function that has the same contract as the one you're replacing, the best person to do this is you, so this library doesn't deal with fakes.

 ## Usage